The Secrets Behind the Chatbot Lawyer's Success

 I follow the bot's questions and answer using words.
 I am quickly prompted with a link to generate my appeal - success!

 (I purposefully used a simple scenario and did not try to break it.
-The purpose of this article is to see why the chatbot lawyer is successful, not how to break it!).
+The purpose of this article is to see why the chatbot lawyer is successful!
+Learn how to break a chatbot).

 I am asked to fill in a few more details about my infraction to generate my appeal.